chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/document-variables/index.md

 	How is life?"

-Variables are placeholders, that will be replaced with variable content.
+Document variables are placeholders, that will be replaced with variable content.

 ## Types of content

-The type of content for the variable will differ with the context.
+The type of content for the document variable will differ with the context.
 In the previous example, this most likely will be a piece of text.

 In other cases, it could be a reference to an image (or other digital asset).